Home Conversations, (2016-2018)

 National Gallery im Hamburger Bahnhof – Museum für Gegenwart, Berlin

 German Federal Foreign Office

-With thanks to all the citizens of Dilijan and former employees of Impuls factoy, Dilijan, Armenia
+With thanks to all the citizens of Dilijan and the former employees of Impuls factory, Dilijan, Armenia

 Produced for “Hello World.
-Revising a Collection”, an exhibition at the Nationalgalerie der Staatlichen Museen zu Berlin 2018, at the Hamburger Bahnhof – Museum für Gegenwart, National Gallery, Berlin 2018.
+Revising a Collection”, an exhibition at the Nationalgalerie der Staatlichen Museen zu Berlin, at Hamburger Bahnhof – Museum für Gegenwart, National Gallery, Berlin.
+2018